Kerr1291/Crossroads/README.md

 # Crossroads
-Crossroads: Mod Loader for Hollow Knight (Alpha v.41, Windows 7/10 support)
+Crossroads: Mod Loader for Hollow Knight (v0.51, Windows 7/10 support)

 This application allows for automatic installation and uninstallation of mods for Hollow Knight.
 Simply run this application and after it loads, select the mods you wish to install/uninstall and click "Apply Changes".